itsjohncs/GrassBag/readme.md

 ## Uncuttable Grass

 Some of the grass in the game cannot be cut (or at least, cannot be cut reliably) because it's meant to be far into the foreground or background.
-White palace and kingdoms edge has a fair amount of these uncuttable grasses for example.
+The mod is able to ignore most of the foreground/background grass automatically but some grass is very sneaky.

 As an escape-hatch of sorts the mod will mark any grass that you slash with your nail as "mowed", even if it doesn't actually get cut.
-So remember to use your nail for any stubborn grass you come across, c-dash won't cut it!'
+So remember to use your nail for any stubborn grass you come across, c-dash won't always cut it for this sneaky grass!

+Another modder is working on a grass tracking mod that uses a built-in list of all the cuttable grass, so this won't be an issue once they've finished that.

 ## AllGrass.txt: Seeding the Global Total